 Conversely, some worry that the eyeglass cameras are just one more way for "big brother" to watch your every move.
 According to Jason Pappas, a Franklin County PD representative, "There's really no part of your day that's not being recorded already."
 Pappas went on to explain that with street light cameras, smart phone users, and store security cameras, there is little need for these additional cameras.
 Some suggest that these cameras even violate privacy rights.

-It is the view of The Koffel Law Firm that these camera glasses keep officers accountable and help resolve cases more quickly.
+It is the view of Koffel Brininger Nesbitt that these camera glasses keep officers accountable and help resolve cases more quickly.
 In fact, we advocate for as much audio and video evidence as possible.
 Audio and video evidence can eliminate wild goose chases by allowing our team to spot the issues immediately and begin building our cases faster.